 Curious about your computer's clock synchronization?
 Use time.is to get a measurement of your computer's clock against a standard.

 On Windows 10, it is fairly easy to manually sync the computer's clock.
-Though it is easy to forget to do this periodically which can lead to the computer's clock becoming unacceptably out-of-sync.
-Besides, computers are supposed to do this type of work for us humans anyway!
+Though it is also easy to forget to do this periodically which can lead to the computer's clock becoming unacceptably out-of-sync resulting in lost QSO's.
+Computers are supposed to do this type of work for us humans anyway!

-Fortunately, there is a handy little utility called NetTime that takes the work out of keeping your computer's clock synchronized within a milliseconds.
-NetTime is a Simple Network Time Protocol (SNTP) client which is easy to install and configure.
+Fortunately, there is a handy little utility called NetTime that takes the work out of keeping your computer's clock synchronized within a millisecond.
+NetTime is a Simple Network Time Protocol (SNTP) client and it is easy to install and configure.
 The only real change I made to the default settings is setting the update interval to 15 minutes.
 15 minutes happens to be the most frequent update value possible in the application.

 Good DX and 73, NJ2X